FemtoEmacs/Sumerian/README.md

 from a subject to a direct object.
 In a transitive verb, the subject is the doer of the action and is called ergative, which is the Greek term for the person who performs a task.
-In Sumerian, the ergative is marked with 𒂊 (e).
+In Sumerian, the ergative is marked with 𒂊 **{e}.**

-The direct object can be the person accused of a deed.
-In this case, the direct object is called accusative.
-The direct object can also be a target of a shooting.
+The absolutive case  is the entity that undergoes the consequences of a task.
+The absolutive case can be the person accused of a deed.
+In this case, it is called accusative.
+The absolutive case can also be a target of a shooting.
 Or it can be the object of health care, in which case it is called patient by the doctors.
-Some linguists call **patient**  all kinds of direct objects, while others prefer the term **accusative**.
-In Sumerian, the direct object does not receive any mark.
+Some linguists call **patient**  all kinds of absolutive cases of a transitive verb, while others prefer the term **accusative**.
+In Sumerian, the absolutive case  receives no mark, but the linguists say it is marked by the null symbol **{Ø}.**

 The transitive verb itself comes last in a Sumerian sentence, and is described by a chain of affixes surrounding the stem.

-The verbal chain may contain a Modal Prefix (MP, such as 𒉡 • nu • not), a Conjugation Prefix (CP, such as 𒈬 • mu • *ventive*, here), initial pronominal prefix (IPP, such as N in 𒈬𒌦𒆪𒂊 •  mu-n.dab.e •  he seizes him) and suffix pronouns (𒂗𒉈𒂗 • en-de3-en • **us**, 𒌦𒍢𒂗 • un-ze2-en • **you people**).
+This verbal chain may contain a Modal Prefix (MP, such as 𒉡 • nu • not), a Conjugation Prefix (CP, such as 𒈬 • mu • *ventive*, here), initial pronominal prefix (IPP, such as N in 𒈬𒌦𒆪𒂊 •  mu-n.dab.e •  he seizes her) and suffix pronouns (𒂗𒉈𒂗 • en-de3-en • **us**, 𒌦𒍢𒂗 • un-ze2-en • **you people**).
 Below, there are examples of all initial pronominal prefixes.